Petersoj/MediaFission/README.md

-# YouDown?
-Cause I am.
+# MediaFission
-YouDown (**You**Tube **Down**loader) is one legit piece of software.
+MediaFission is a Youtube and Soundcloud audio or video downloader.
 It's intuitive, elegant, and functional.
-Simply enter in a Youtube or Vimeo URL and hit the download audio or video button!
-You can also edit certain metadata for MP3 files.
+It allows you to edit audio metadata too.